krugergui/house-prices-balneario-camboriu/readme.md

 > 🐍 Python - Web scrapping with Selenium in Chrome Browser and JavaScript injection
 > 🗃 SQL Database - Data retrieval from different tables, unification, update and alteration (new columns are inserted)

 The listings included the address, description, price, area, number of bedrooms and bathrooms, and sometimes a condominium fee and floor.
-There was also a huge list of amenities, in total 167 different types, I created  then 2 SQL tables inside the main Database, one for the listings and one for the amenities:
+There was also a huge list of amenities, in total 167 different types, I created  then 2 SQL tables inside the main Database, one for the listings and one for the amenities, with a many to many link table between them:

 ![Schema of the Database](Docs/Images/Untitled%201.png)